Financial Spring Cleaning Checklist for a Fresh Start

 - Redirect those dollars toward savings or investment goals

-- Adjust your budget to reflect current income and priorities
+- Adjust your budget to reflect current income and priorities, and upcoming life changes

 Tackle Debt Strategically